The RaceTalk Institute presents

 So what are women faculty and faculty of color to do about them?

-In this webinar, I'll share research along with my personal experiences.
-We'll discuss strategies and tools for addressing and mitigating bias in your student evaluations and navigating the annual review process, so that you can feel more confident preparing for the end of spring semester.
+In this self-paced training, I'll share research along with my personal experiences.
+We'll discuss strategies and tools for addressing and mitigating bias in your student evaluations and navigating the annual review process so that you can feel more confident preparing for the end of the semester.

 We'll talk about what's worked for me, and you'll leave with ideas for applying these tools and strategies to your unique situation.

 A few years ago, I created a short guide for challenging race and gender bias in student evaluations.
 To date, it's one of my most popular and widely shared resources.
 I created that guide because it's something I wish I had early on in my teaching career.
 This webinar will expand on that guide and give you tangible ways to proactively address the bias that shows up in student evaluations.

 If you are a member of a historically excluded or marginalized group and teach at a college or university where student evaluations are used to assess the effectiveness of your teaching, this webinar is for you.

 I'm an Associate Professor of Sociology in the Department of Sociology and Anthropology at the University of Richmond.
 My scholarship interrogates the role of educational institutions in reproducing institutionalized racism and classism and aims to guide institutions of higher education to better support students and faculty who have been historically excluded from or marginalized within academia.

 I'm also the founder and CEO of RaceTalk LLC, where I use my expertise as a race and education scholar and equity consultant to help college professors to incorporate inclusive and antiracist pedagogical strategies into their classrooms.
 I also help professionals across various industries to improve their racial literacy and racetalk skills.